 Test your water regularly, and adjust your chemicals as needed - remember prevention is much cheaper than repairs!

-7. Run your pool pump for practically free with a Reposit smart solar battery system
+7. Run your pool pump for practically free with a Reposit Powered solar battery setup

-The running costs of even of small sized pool can add up quickly.
-Consider investing in a solar battery system with a Reposit smart energy management system which will enable you to run your pool pump more efficiently and cheaply.
+The running costs of even a small sized pool can add up quickly.
+Consider investing in a Reposit Powered solar battery setup which will let you run your pool pump more efficiently and cheaply.

 Learn more about how Reposit works with solar and solar batteries to lower your electricity bills or get in touch to find out how you can capitalise on your investment, save energy and lower your bills.